-U.S. AIR FORCE PHOTO/SENIOR AIRMAN HARRY BREXEL Joshua Hardcastle, 19th Medical Support Squadron radiology technician, prepares to perform an X-ray on a patient March 24 at Little Rock Air Force Base.
+U.S. AIR FORCE PHOTO/SENIOR AIRMAN HARRY BREXEL

+Joshua Hardcastle, 19th Medical Support Squadron radiology technician, prepares to perform an X-ray on a patient March 24 at Little Rock Air Force Base.
 Diagnostic imaging specialists assist physicians by utilizing highly sophisticated equipment and an intimate knowledge of human anatomy to get images of the entire body, in settings ranging from surgery centers to imaging rooms.

-Diagnostic Imaging Services (Radiology)
+DIAGNOSTIC IMAGING Services (Radiology)

 The Radiology Department provides a wide selection of routine radiology exams, DEXA scans (bone density) and ultrasounds.
 All radiology exam and bone densities are performed on a walk-in bases i.e. no appointment is necessary.
-Ultrasounds exams; however, will generally need to be scheduled.
-We are staffed with 5 Technologists, 3 of which are registered through The American Registry for Radiologic Technologists.
+Ultrasound exams, however, will generally need to be scheduled.
+We are staffed with five technologists, three of which are registered through the American Registry for Radiologic Technologists.

 The Radiology department accommodates patients from newborns to the elderly with our digital x-ray rooms.
-We provide required x-rays for yearly flight physicals and those deploying and returning from deployments.
+We provide required X-rays for yearly flight physicals and those deploying and returning from deployments.
 We can also locate and usually pull prior exams from other bases for comparison and/or for your convenience, if needed, for off base appointments.
-Operating hours are 0730 - 1630, Monday-Friday.
+Operating hours are 7:30 a.m.-4:30 p.m.
+Monday-Friday.

-We do not accept prescriptions for radiology exams from chiropractic clinics, please consult your PCM.
+We do not accept prescriptions for radiology exams from chiropractic clinics, please consult your primary care manager (PCM).

 Requests are processed electronically using the Composite Health Care System (CHCS).
 The 19th Medical Group provide staff request radiology exams using this system.
-Once the x-ray is taken, the technologist sends it electronically to the USAF Academy for interpretation.
+Once the X-ray is taken, the technologist sends it electronically to the U.S. Air Force Academy for interpretation.
 After this is accomplished, the Academy will transmit the exam report to our providers to view.
 We ask that you contact your provider for exam results.
-The Radiology Department personnel are NOT authorized to release exam results to patients.
-Results may also be obtained through TRICARE online approximately 7 days following your exam.
+The radiology department personnel are NOT authorized to release exam results to patients.
+Results may also be obtained through TRICARE online approximately seven days following your exam.

 Radiology orders from civilian providers are also welcome.
-Patients wishing to have Radiology exams performed for their civilian provider need to have a written order signed by their doctor along with a valid fax phone number.
+Patients wishing to have radiology exams performed for their civilian provider need to have a written order signed by their doctor, a valid fax phone number, and a history to match exam taken (i.e. chest X-ray, shortness of breath for three days).
 Results are faxed to off-base providers once the exam is completed.